Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: odd-extremal case

 \begin{definition} We say that an edge $e\in E(H)$ is \begin{enumerate}[label=(\roman*)] \item an even connate edge, if $|e\cap A|\in\{0,4\}$, \item an even split edge, if $|e\cap A|=2$. \end{enumerate} \end{definition}

 Observe that for pairs $p$ and $q$, if $p \cup q$ is an even connate edge then both $p$ and $q$ must be connate pairs, but if $p \cup q$ is an even split edge then either $p$ and $q$ are both connate pairs or $p$ and $q$ are both split pairs.

-We can now give the proof of Lemma~\ref{thm:oddextremal}, which we first restate.
+We are now ready to prove Lemma~\ref{thm:oddextremal}; in fact, we actually prove the following stronger algorithmic version of the lemma.